What is short-term life insurance?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 This helps to avoid gaps in coverage, like when you’re between jobs.
-Short-term policies usually last one year or less, unlike traditional term life insurance, which usually lasts for 10 to 30 years, or permanent life insurance, which never expires.
+Short-term policies usually last one year or less, unlike traditional term life insurance, which usually lasts for 10 to 30 years, or permanent life insurance, which lasts the rest of your life.

 How does short-term life insurance work?

-Short-term life insurance provides temporary financial protection during any period of transition where you want to avoid a coverage gap — whether you’re waiting for your insurer to come to a decision on a longer-term application, you're in between jobs, or working on improving your odds to get a better life insurance rate in the future.
+Short-term life insurance is most commonly used to provide financial protection during a period of transition.
+Short-term life insurance will prevent a coverage gap — whether you’re waiting for your insurer to come to a decision on a longer-term application, you’re in between jobs, or working on improving your odds of getting a better life insurance rate in the future.

-Short term policies have their own set of limitations, like increasing premiums and coverage maximums, but in some circumstances, they can be the right fit for your needs.
+While short-term policies have their own drawbacks, like increasing premiums and coverage maximums, in some circumstances, they can be the right fit for your needs.

-• Duration: Depending on the type of short-term policy, they can last between 60 to 90 days, or up to a year.
+• Duration: Depending on the type of short-term policy, they can last for up to a year, or as short as 60 days.

 • Premiums: Some insurers will draft your first month’s premium early to cover the temporary insurance.
 Other insurers will simply ask to have your banking information on file and only draft your premium if you die during the application process — assuming you’d been approved — and they need to pay out the death benefit.